 As a member of the public, you may choose to use hand sanitisers and surface disinfectants for your own and your family’s protection at home or elsewhere during the coronavirus pandemic.

 As an employer, you may also choose to provide hand sanitiser and surface disinfectants for your workers or others to use.
-These are biocidal products and are regulated by HSE.
+These are biocidal products and are regulated by the Health and Safety Executive (HSE).
 Whether you are a member of the public or also an employer, you should ensure that the products you use are suitable.

 How hand sanitisers and surface disinfectants are regulated

 Biocidal products, such as hand sanitisers and surface disinfectants, are beginning to be regulated in the UK under the Biocidal Products Regulation (BPR) to make sure that when they are used properly, they do not harm people, pets or the wider environment.

 Active substances (the ingredients that have the controlling effect on the harmful organism, such as bacteria) are currently undergoing a review process under the BPR, to assess their potential risks to people and the wider environment.

-However, until an active substance completes that review process, HSE does not carry out an assessment of the efficacy or risks from individual disinfectant products as they are not yet fully regulated under BPR.
+However, until an active substance completes that review process, HSE does not carry out an assessment of the effectiveness or risks from individual disinfectant products as they are not yet fully regulated under the BPR.

 Identifying suitable products

-To find out which hand sanitiser and surface disinfectant products are suitable for your needs during the coronavirus pandemic, our database of authorised products might be a good place to start.
-Here you can find information about hand sanitiser and surface disinfectants products that have been authorised under BPR in the UK.
+Our database of authorised products will help you find out which hand sanitiser and surface disinfectant products are suitable for your needs during the coronavirus pandemic.
+It provides information about products that have been authorised under the BPR in the UK.

-Product manufacturers are also responsible for providing information and instructions for the user on the product label.
+Product manufacturers and suppliers are also responsible for providing information and instructions for the user on the product label.
 You must always make sure that you read and understand the label before using a product and follow the label instructions carefully to ensure that you are using the product safely and effectively.

-Page last reviewed: 5 October 2020
+Page last reviewed: 11 November 2020

-Next review due: 2 November 2020
+Next review due: 9 December 2020